 - 3.1.1 Hybrid III test dummies should be used for the front seat driver and passenger positions.
-They should conform to U.S. Department of transportation, Code of Federal Regulations Part 572 Subpart E and ECE Regulation No. 94, except for modifications and additions stated later See Section 3.3. - 3.1.2 A Q11⁄2 child dummy, in a suitable Child Restraint System (CRS) (see Section 6.6), shall be used in the rear passenger side seating position. - 3.1.3 A Q3 child dummy, in a suitable CRS (see Section 6.6), shall be used in the rear driver's side seating position.
+They should conform to U.S. Department of transportation, Code of Federal Regulations Part 572 Subpart E and ECE Regulation No. 94, except for modifications and additions stated later See Section 3.3. - 3.1.2 Details of the child dummy preparation and certification are contained in the Euro NCAP Child Occupant Protection Testing Protocol.